insthync/LiteNetLibManager/docs/advanced/custom_transport_layer.md

 You can get ENet Transport from (https://github.com/insthync/LiteNetLibManager_ENET)

+### KCP Transport Layer

+You can get KCP Transport from (https://github.com/insthync/LiteNetLibManager_KCP)

 ### WebSocket Transport Layer

 This transport layer is included with the project, developer can set `Use Web Socket` to `TRUE` to use `WebSocket` as transport layer, WebGL client will be forced to use `WebSocket`.